tonicebrian/denotational-design-for-games/src/simple.lagda.md

+# TODO

+- [  ] Learn how to create sum types in Agda so game output is either a PlayerRequest or a Result

 # Introduction

 This module is an initial exploration on how to define and present all the definitions for a game, a very simplistic game.